 The cotton industry is an integral part of the Australian economy, worth more than $1.5 billion in export earnings for the 2015-16 season and employing on average 10,000 people.

 Cotton Australia, the peak industry body for Australia’s cotton industry, is one of ACCAN’s newest members.
 The organisation is also a member of the Regional, Rural and Remote Communications Coalition.

 As a member of both ACCAN and the Coalition, Cotton Australia has highlighted telecommunications issues many cotton growers experience, including poor to no mobile service, unreliable internet services with speeds and data caps that often mean growers struggle to send an email, let alone capitalise on all the benefits of ‘smart’ agriculture.Write comment (0 Comments)

 2G network switch offs – what you need to know

-The Australian mobile network providers have all announced the switch off of their 2G networks at various times over the next year:
+The Australian mobile network providers have all announced the switch off of their 2G networks:

 - Vodafone’s 2G network will switch off on 30 September, 2017

 - Telstra’s 2G network was switched off on 1 December, 2016